justisGipson/google_cert/configuration_management_and_the_cloud/week_four/README.md

 Many cloud providers also offer continuous integration as a service.
 Once the change has committed, the CI system will build and test the resulting code

-Now you can use **Continuous Deployment**, or **CD**, to automatically deploy the results of the build or build artifacts.
+Now you can use **Continuous Deployment**, or **CD**, to automatically deploy the results of the build or *build artifacts*.
 Continuous deployment lets you control the deployment with rules

 > For example, we usually configure our CD system to deploy new builds only when all of the tests have passed
 > successfully.

 On top of that, we can configure our CD to push to different environments based on some rules

-We mentioned that when pushing puppet changes, we should have a test environment separate from the production environment.
+We mentioned that when pushing puppet changes, we should have a test environment *separate* from the production environment.
 Having them separate lets us validate that changes work correctly before they affect users.

 Here environment means everything needed to run the service.
 It includes the machines and networks used for running the service, the deployed code, the configuration management, the application configurations, and the customer data.

-* **Production**, usually shortened to **prod**, is the real environment, the ones users see and interact with
+* **Production**, usually shortened to **prod**, is the *real environment*, the ones users see and interact with

 * **Test** environment needs to be similar enough to prod that we can use them to check our changes work correctly